-The plant's extracted constituents were tested for sterility following sterilization by inoculating 1 mL of each extract on sterile nutrient agar incubated at 37°C for 24 hours.
-Perhaps, the plates were carefully observed for growth.
+After sterilization, the plant's extracted constituents were tested for sterility by inoculating 1 mL of each extract on sterilized nutrient agar incubated at 37°C for 24 hours.
+Indeed, the plates were carefully observed for growth.

 Standardization of the Bacterial Cell Suspension